 Gluten-Free Swedish Spice Cake:

-As a final point, prep a 6 cup bundt cake pan by greasing and flouring the pan.
-Once greased place cassava flour inside the pan and shake and turn the pan until all the sides, nooks, and crannies are floured.
+As a final point, prep a 6-cup bundt cake pan by greasing and flouring the pan.
+Most importantly, grease all the nooks and crannies as these pans are notorious for sticking.
+Once greased place cassava flour inside the pan.
+Secondly, wrap the bundt pan in plastic.
+Finally, shake and turn the pan until all the crannies are floured.
+Next, remove the plastic wrap and dump any excess flour out into the sink.
 Lastly, set the pan aside.
 Monkfruit Facts and Uses and Cassava Flour Information.
-Enjoy with Small Batch Lingonberry Jam or Refined Sugar-Free Cranberry Sauce.
+Enjoy with a Small Batch of Lingonberry Jam or Refined Sugar-Free Cranberry Sauce.

 Nutritional Facts based on 9 servings